Who we are and what we do

 Applicable Law and Jurisdiction

-Minimalist Focus is subject to the laws of the Grand Duchy of Luxembourg.
+Minimalist Focus is subject to the laws of Estonia.

-Any dispute, legal controversy, or claim, except for legal actions taken by us to claim damages, arising, which is related to this Agreement, the content on the Website, or any of our services, will be settled by the competent courts of the Grand Duchy of Luxembourg in accordance with Luxembourg law and without regard to conflict of law provisions.
+Any dispute, legal controversy, or claim, except for legal actions taken by us to claim damages, arising, which is related to this Agreement, the content on the Website, or any of our services, will be settled by the competent courts of Estonia accordance with Estonian law and without regard to conflict of law provisions.

 Revisions to this privacy statement